Curtiss P40-B Tomahawk

 Great-Britain, Iraq, Italy, New Zealand, Netherlands, Norway,

-American fighter aircraft built in larger numbers than the
+only American fighter aircraft built in larger numbers than

-many variations in engine and armament outfits, each of which
+saw many variations in engine and armament outfits, each of

-received a different production letter.
-The “E” and “M” models
+which received a different production letter.
+The “E” and “M”

-saw extensive production and the final variant was the “Q”.
+models saw extensive production and the final variant was the

-P-40Q prototype was the result of a complete redesign of the
+“Q”.
+P-40Q prototype was the result of a complete redesign of

-P-40; however it had no advantage over the P-47 Thunderbolt or
+the P-40; however it had no advantage over the P-47

 KIT: